appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 ## ❗NEW  Features ❗

+### Space background cards as per your requirement.
+Now you can decide the spacing between the background cards and can also hide them by giving   ```cardsSpacing = 0```.

+### onSwipeCancelEvent.
+We have added onSwipeCancel event to check if the card swiped completely or if the swipe got canceled in the middle.

 ### Add different combinations for swipe options.
 Now you can provide any combination of swipe options.
 For example: The user can swipe to the left and bottom but not top, or any possible combination.